An Australian report has shown that international visitors are constantly looking at ways to stretch their budgets.

 - The average value of a Visa card transaction in 2010 was $171.40.
 The amount of transactions rose a little (0.2%) to take the total to $30.2 million

 All in all the tourism industry is thought to be looking really positive for Australia.
-This is despite the high Australian dollar, on top of the natural disasters which have occurred recently.
+This is despite the high Australian dollar, in addition to the natural disasters which have occurred recently.
 Good news during uncertain financial times.